 Notes.
-The figure shows, for each emotion, the share of tweets classified in that emotional category from Democrat and Republican official account.
-The numerator represents the number of tweets by official account classified in that emotion category, while the denominator is the total number of tweets by the official Democrat and Republican account.
-The sample is restricted to tweets whose primary topic is either 'abortion', 'democracy', 'gender equality', 'gun control', 'immigration', 'tax and inequality' or 'trade'.
+The figure shows, for each month from January 2013 to June 2025, the share of tweets classified under each emotional tone.
+The numerator represents the number of tweets by X users in a given month that are classified in a specific emotion category, while the denominator is the total number of tweets by X users in that month.
+For readability, the graph displays a 6-month moving average of monthly percentages.
+The sample is restricted to tweets by citizens or partisan users whose primary topic is one of the following: 'abortion', 'democracy', 'gender equality', 'gun control', 'immigration', 'tax and inequality, or 'trade.
+The category 'other topic' is excluded.
+We didn't include the graph with campaign speeches given the short time coverage (2023-2024).